MicrosoftDocs/architecture-center/docs/vdc/networking-virtual-datacenter.md

 ## Virtual Data Center Overview

 ### Topology
-Hub and spokes model extended the Virtual Data Center within a single Azure region
+_Hub and spokes_ is a model for extending a Virtual Data Center within a single Azure region.

 [![1]][1]